-Aaron Carter Is Hospitalized Amid Ongoing Personal Drama
+Aaron Carter Hospitalized Amid Ongoing Personal Drama

 His mom, June Carter, had initially managed his and brother Nick Carter's music careers.

+"I'm handlin socials for my son till he recoverers... -mamma jane," read a tweet posted on Aaron's Twitter page.

-Aaron also recently posted on Instagram Live a video of him driving through Florida at night with his mother and several pugs, including puppies. while he appeared to be in a jovial mood, he said he had a stressful day and expressed concern about his physical health, saying he weighs "12 pounds" and that his mom plans on feeding him three meals a day.
+Aaron recently posted on Instagram Live a video of him driving through Florida at night with his mother and several pugs, including puppies. while he appeared to be in a jovial mood, he said he had a stressful day and expressed concern about his physical health, saying he weighs "12 pounds" and that his mom plans on feeding him three meals a day.

 "Finally I can go to sleep at night and feel comfortable," he added.